-MidAmerican made a formal request to the IPA to procure the incremental amount of capacity that is not currently served, or forecasted to be served in Illinois by MidAmerican-owned Illinois jurisdictional generation.
-As part of that request MidAmerican provided its forecasted load and capability, a summary of which is presented in Table 7-10.
+MidAmerican has elected to begin to procure power and energy through the IPA procurement process for the incremental amount of capacity that is not currently served, or forecasted to be served in Illinois by MidAmerican-owned Illinois jurisdictional generation.
+As part of that request MidAmerican provided its forecasted load and capability, a summary of which is presented in Table 7-8.

-The IPA notes that the magnitude of the proposed capacity procurements for MidAmerican is small relative to its capacity requirements (about 15%).
+The IPA notes that the magnitude of the proposed capacity procurements for MidAmerican is small relative to its capacity requirements, as shown below.
 Also, while the MISO PRA bidding and clearing dynamics that have been discussed for the Ameren procurement are potentially valid for Zone 3, it is unlikely that bidding behavior in this Zone will cause the level of price separation experienced in Zone 4 this year.
 The delivery point for MidAmerican's capacity is LRZ 3 (Zone 3); it cleared at \$3.48/MW-Day in the 2015-2016 MISO PRA.
-In light of this, the IPA recommends that MidAmerican obtains 100% of its forecast capacity shortfall for the 2016-2017 Planning Year in the upcoming MISO PRA.
+In light of this, the IPA recommends that MidAmerican obtains 100% of its forecast capacity shortfall for 2016-2017 (approximately 16.7% of its capacity requirements), 2017-2018 (approximately 17.0% of its capacity requirements) and 2018-2019 (approximately 17.6% of its capacity requirements) from the upcoming annual MISO PRA to be held in April of 2016, 2017, and 2018 respectively.